climate-action-kits/pxt-fwd-edu/gr5-wind-lvl1.md

 ## Coding Setp up Step 2 @showhint
 Click three dots beside ``|Download|`` button, and click on _Connect Device_.
 Next, follow the steps to pair your micro:bit.

+## Coding Step up Step 3
+Next, click the ``|Download|`` button to download the blank project to start-up the simulators.

+## Coding Set up Step 4 @showdialog
+This is how the simulators should look after a successful download.
+You can see the Dial, and the Servo Motors along side the Pump.